mcyph/speedysvc/README.rst

 asking "are you done yet?" until the task is complete.
-In a single-processor system, this will slow things down, but in a multi-processor system that uses `pre-emptive multitasking`_ this can be faster, if the task can be completed in less than the `process time slice`_, which often is `between 0.75ms and 6ms`_ on Linux.
+In a single-processor system, this will slow things down, but in a multi-processor system that uses `pre-emptive multitasking`_ this can be faster if the task can be completed in less than the `process time slice`_, which often is `between 0.75ms and 6ms`_ on Linux.

-By contrast, using mutexes, or using binary named semaphores can prevent wasting CPU cycles, but this can run the risk of blocking a process while waiting for a task that takes a fraction of a millisecond.
+By contrast, using mutexes or using binary named semaphores can prevent wasting CPU cycles, but this can run the risk of blocking a process while waiting for a task that takes a fraction of a millisecond.
 This can increase latency by orders of magnitude for non-cpu/io-bound calls.

-Currently, this module is hardcoded to spin for up to 1ms before leaving it up to named semaphores to block.
+Currently, this module is hardcoded to spin for up to 1ms, and thereafter leaves it up to named semaphores to block.

 ===========================
 TODO